csimmend/Asynch_3d/README.txt

 starts the parallel pipeline can potentially issue several thousands (nThreads * K-dim) of write  notifications, before the (right) neighbouring rank has even finished the first iteration.
-In this case the parallel pipeline will never be stalled due to required data from the (left) pipeline neighbour.
+In this case the parallel pipeline will never be stalled for lack of required data from the (left) pipeline neighbour.

 ==============================================================================